-Corollary 3 (shoppings costs) The equilibrium wholesale price γ^ weakly decreases with the shopping cost s.
+COROLLARY 3 (shoppings costs) The equilibrium wholesale price γ^ weakly decreases with the shopping cost s.

-As the shopping cost decreases, the firm engages in more cost absorption (for a given whole-sale price), which, in turn, induces to supplier to further raise the wholesale price.
+As the shopping cost decreases, the firm engages in more cost absorption (for a given wholesale price), which, in turn, induces to supplier to further raise the wholesale price.

-3.3 Give-aways: Welfare and regulation
+IV.C Give-aways: Welfare and regulation

 In this subsection, we analyze the welfare properties of equilibria and discuss regulation.
-Our social welfare measure accounts for the surplus jointly obtained by consumers and the firm, but does not account for that obtained by the platform providing the ancillary good (if any).25 This is of course inconsequential if the ancillary good is internally provided by the firm or if the
+Our social welfare measure accounts for the surplus jointly obtained by consumers and the firm, but does not account for the profit (if any) obtained by the supplier providing the ancillary good.39 This is of course inconsequential if the ancillary good is internally provided by the firm or if the upstream market is competitive (in which case γ coincides with marginal cost of production δ).
+To avoid repetition, we abuse language and refer to either case as that of a competitive upstream market.